MLD3/brain_age_prediction/README.md

 optional arguments:
   --poolType POOLTYPE
 						The type of the pooling layer used inside the network.
-						One of: MAX, AVG, NONE
+						One of: MAX, AVG, STRIDED, NONE
   --sliceIndex SLICEINDEX
                         Set this to an integer to select a single brain region as opposed to concatenating all regions along the